benman64/subprocess/README.md

 - bugs, there is lots of them to be discovered.
 - main structure is set in place and help is welcome.
 - PopenBuilder needs a better name.
-- ProcessBuilder perhaps should be renamed to RunBuilder and have a similar pattern to PopenBuilder.
-- Popen & the like should default to captureing stdout

 # not good